 Here’s the thing: I fear I’ve grown soft and domesticated during my time as a house-human.

 I’ve become accustomed to hot showers, clean clothes, Wi-Fi, air conditioning, and cooking yummy meals with fresh produce using all the fun gadgets that exist in a non-miniature kitchen.
 I haven’t slept in a Wal-Mart parking lot in the last six months, and I use as much water as I want when I brush my teeth.
-I’ve had multiple knitting projects strewn throughout the house and even dipped my toes into some sewing projects.
+I’ve had multiple knitting projects and pom poms strewn throughout the house and even dipped my toes into some sewing projects.
 I’ve watched tv on a screen that was over 15″ and read REAL books; the ones made out of paper that take up way too much space to be in a van.
 There’s no denying, home-life has its perks!